Four-channel sound installation, green LED tube lights, 14:30 min

 NTU Centre for Contemporary Art Singapore

-Sap Script extends upon Sap Sonic, reinterpreting its sonic vocabulary to move beyond the plantation as both a verb and a noun.
-The accompanying wall text, “Whirring Forces, Humming Fields,” explores the materiality of language and inscription, transforming text into a visual embodiment of sound.
+Sap Script extends this inquiry, reinterpreting Sap Sonic’s sonic vocabulary to move beyond the plantation as both a noun and a verb.
+The accompanying wall text, Whirring Forces, Humming Fields, explores the materiality of language.
 Rendered in white latex paint against a black oil enamel background, the text assumes a spectral presence.
-Its composition visually resonates with the undulations of sound waves and regimented linearity of rubber tree plantations.
-Both Sap Script and Sap Sonic collectively urge an active reconsideration of archival silence and the potential for auditory reclamation.
+Its composition visually resonates with the undulations of sound waves and the regimented linearity of rubber tree plantations.

 Lettering Design: Studio Darius Ou